 - 5. Does option 1 correctly assess the market risk linked to investment in the corresponding instruments, and if so please explain? - 6.
 Does option 2 correctly assess the market risk linked to investment in the corresponding instruments, and if so please explain? - 7.
 Do you have any comments or other suggestions regarding other possible measurement approaches?

-VÖIG is of the opinion that option 2 should be the preferable option and should be the proper risk measurement method.
+Option 2 should is the preferable option and should be the proper risk measurement method.